 4. Save and test a small live transaction.

 > Typos, hidden whitespace, and old aliases that PayPal removed are the #1 cause we see. ## 2.
 Encrypted Website Payments is ON PayPal has a setting called **Encrypted Website Payments** that requires an uploaded public certificate.
-Yatra's PayPal Standard integration does not pre-encrypt the cart with a public certificate, so PayPal will refuse the request when this setting is on. **Fix — turn it OFF in your PayPal account:**
+Yatra's PayPal Simple-mode integration does not pre-encrypt the cart with a public certificate, so PayPal will refuse the request when this setting is on. **Fix — turn it OFF in your PayPal account:**

 1. Sign in at paypal.com.